 GYREUM finalist GREEN AWARDS

-New ribbit.ie filtration system is within the circle on the right – any water that leaves the system feeds into a series of ponds beneath the shown willow cover that forms a the left leaning crescent
+New ribbit.ie filtration system is within the circle on the right – any water that leaves this system feeds into a series of ponds beneath the shown willow cover that forms a the left leaning crescent